-What does a double Olympic champion eat to stay on top?
+What does a triple Olympic champion eat to stay on top?
 Long distance gold medallist Mo Farah divulges his training diet, tips for aspiring runners and a healthy love of burgers...

 What was your typical daily diet when training for the Olympics?